dougeby/IntuneDocs/intune/lob-apps-windows.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 A line-of-business (LOB) app is one that you add from an app installation file.
 These types of apps are typically written in-house.
-Use the information in this topic to help you add a Windows LOB app to Microsoft Intune.
+The following steps provide guidance to help you add a Windows LOB app to Microsoft Intune.

 ## Step 1 - Specify the software setup file